Raycotek/git_callisthenics/README.txt

 "Knock Knock"
 "Who's there?"
 "Git"
 "Git who?"
-The Real Answer!!
+"Git this joke over with"